 - 1 tablespoon coconut aminos alternative to soy

 - Apply the steak seasoning to the steak strips and set aside

-- Bring a large saucepan of water with 1 tbsp of olive oil to a rolling boil, then gradually add the noodles cook until barely done (1-2 minutes), drain well then set aside.
+- Bring a large saucepan of water with 1 tablespoon of olive oil to a rolling boil, then gradually add the noodles cook until barely done (1-2 minutes), drain well then set aside.

-- Heat a wok or large saucepan with 2 tbsp of coconut oil over medium-high.
+- Heat a wok or large saucepan with 2 tablespoon of coconut oil over medium-high.